Ravela Kishore Babu

-Ravela Kishore Babu is an Indian politician.
-He was MLA from Prathipadu in the 2014 Andhra Pradesh Legislative Assembly election.
-He was once a member of the Telugu Desam Party.
+Ravela Kishore Babu is an Indian politician from the state of Andhra Pradesh.
+He is former Member of the Legislative Assembly from Prathipadu, Guntur Assembly constituency, elected in the 2014 Andhra Pradesh Legislative Assembly election.
+He was a former member of the Telugu Desam Party.
 He quit TDP in 2018 and joined Jana Sena Party.
 In June 2019 he quit JSP in order to join Bharatiya Janata Party.
 In 2022 he quit BJP citing personal reasons.
 In January 2023 he joined BRS.
+In 2024 he joined the YSR Congress Party.

 Babu is a retired IRTS officer.